Skip to content

 Each year, participants are selected through an application process.
 Orientation begins in early January and class days are the first Wednesday of each month with graduation in early December.

-In its first year, the Chamber will accept 10 participants from a diverse group of local professionals, representing various local industries and entities.
-Applications are being accepted until Nov.
-20. For those selected, the tuition will be $750, which includes orientation, classes, networking mixers and graduation.
+The Chamber will accept a limited number of participants from a diverse group of local professionals, representing various local industries and entities.
+For those selected, the tuition will be $750, which includes orientation, classes, networking mixers and graduation.

 This is a tentative schedule.
 More details will be distributed to the class at orientation.
 Most classes will be in session noon-4:30 p.m.